Landell Mills supports coral reef monitoring

 The Indian Ocean Commission (IOC) supported by a Landell Mills team organized a regional workshop for exchanges and training on coral reef monitoring at Albion Fisheries Research Centre, Mauritius, from 24 to 26 February.
-The IOC-Biodiversity (Landell Mills implimented) and IOC-ISLANDS projects funded by the European Union and the IOC project for the sustainable management of coastal zones (GDZC) funded by the French Global Environment Facility (FGEF) have together united their efforts to improve coral reefs monitoring capabilities of some forty scientists, technicians, administrators and NGO representatives who participated in the workshop.
+The IOC-Biodiversity (Landell Mills implemented) and IOC-ISLANDS projects funded by the European Union and the IOC project for the sustainable management of coastal zones (GDZC) funded by the French Global Environment Facility (FGEF) have together united their efforts to improve coral reefs monitoring capabilities of some forty scientists, technicians, administrators and NGO representatives who participated in the workshop.

 The IOC coral reefs workshop, has strengthened the coral reef monitoring capabilities through:

 - Practical work.
-Participants in the workshop practiced scuba diving and snorkeling to test different methods of coral reef monitoring on the site of Albion.
+Participants in the workshop practiced scuba diving and snorkelling to test different methods of coral reef monitoring on the site of Albion.
 The collected data were entered in the new coral reefs information system (CRIS) to familiarize members of the network with the tool;

 - The development of a 2015-2017 roadmap for the regional coral reefs network.
 This roadmap includes the drafting of a regional report on the health of the reefs in the region as part of the Global coral reefs status report coordinated by GCRMN (Global Coral Reef Monitoring Network).